I discovered the robins' nest above our front door on May 5th, 2014.

-I had never seen the robins on the ground before, but sure enough, mother robin was on the landing, only a few feet away from the baby.
+I had never seen the adult robins on the ground before, but sure enough, Mama Robin was on the cement landing, only a few feet away from the baby.

 After a few minutes, I left them there and went to get breakfast.

-A little while later, I came back and found the baby still on the chair and the mother bird on the post.
-I still wasn’t sure if the baby was okay.
-But as I watched, the baby flew to perch near its mother on the railing.
+A short time later, I came back and found the baby still on the chair and the mother bird on the post.
+She was looking all around in her usual frenetic manner.

 I sighed.
-All was apparently well in robinland.
+All was apparently well in Robinland.

 The rest of the day, I checked occasionally, and the three of them were still in the area, either on the lawn or in a tree.
 At one point, the baby flew up and perched right on the ledge of the middle living room window as the very moment I was looking out of it.
 Unfortunately, I didn't have my cell phone at that time.

-Where was mom?
+Where was Mama Robin?

 Where else?
 Sitting on the post she had flown to so many times after we'd disturbed her.
 The post from which she'd often looked me in the eye as if daring me to try something.